shivenigma/blog-backup/ckfpqmlhk01b85ts19fbu46w4.md

 If a worker had a flow state of 3 hours per day their brain needs recharge time.
 The company is paying both for the peak and the recharge time.

-Can we stay in the flow state for more than 3 hours?
+Can we stay in the flow state more than 3 hours?
 Certainly.

 Can we repeat it every day?
 Certainly, not.